rotzloeffel/ansible_setup_debian/README.md

-# Ansible playbook to setup a new laptop with debian 12
+# Setup a new workstation with debian 12 via ansible

 # work in progress ...